Guide

 1. Segmenting Talent Pools and Targeted Investments

 Organizations have limited resources for training and development.
 HR leaders should analyze which skills need to be developed first to invest in training that yields immediate results.
-Some employees have critical skills that make them valuable to the company, even if their overall performance is average.
+Some employees possess critical skills that make them very valuable to the company, even if their overall performance is average.
 Investments in communication, recognition, and reward programs can help retain these talents.

 2. Making Data-Driven Decisions